a-r-d/a-r-d.github.io/_drafts/2016-12-17-java-vs-dot-net-for-recruiters.markdown

 ---
 author: Aaron Decker
 comments: true
-date: 2016-12-12
+date: 2016-12-17
 layout: post
-slug: making-open-offices-suck-less
+slug: java-vs-dot-net-for-recruiters
-title: Making Open Offices Suck Less
+title: Java Vs .NET for recruiters
-description: Some ideas about how to reduce the sucky aspects of open offices.
+description: Java vs .NET explained to recruiters
 ---

 ## What is the upside of understanding these technologies?